Headstorm/ScalaSchool/testing/index.md

 ## Setup

-To run ScalaTest all you need is:
-1. Place your ScalaTests in the `src/main/test` directory
+1. Put unit tests in `src/test/scala`
+2. Put integration tests in `src/it/scala`
+3. Put e2e tests in `src/e2e/*`
+4  Put load tests in `src/load/scala`

-2. Run your tests with `sbt test`
+Run your tests with `sbt test` or `sbt it:test` for integration tests.

 ## Testing Styles